PdxCodeGuild/Full-Stack-Day-Class/notes/job-interviewing.md

 * Would you want to work next to this person?

 Sometimes you will have whiteboard coding problems, sometimes collaborative document editing, sometimes pair programming.

+Avoid talking about compensation until you are given an offer and can negotiate.
+Even if they directly ask you.
+You can always say,

+> Them: What kind of salary are you looking to make in this position?
+>
+> You: I'd like to hold off discussing compensation until we're both sure that I'm the right fit for this role and your company.